 Some type of jobs are able to be cancelled while running.
 This is incredibly helpful when a user accidentally farms a long-running job as an available slot in the queue will be wasted.

-A running job's ability to be cancelled is determined based on job's
+A running job's ability to be canceled is determined based on the job's

 Source type and

-Currently, Holistics supports cancelling these type of running job:
+Currently, Holistics supports canceling these types of running job:

 - DataTransform: execute